-Visual phasing is still a fairly new technique – it was discovered independently by Kathy Johnston and Randy Whited some time in 2015.
-However, the greater public became aware of this methodology only more than a year later thanks to Blaine Bettinger’s blog post in November 2016.
-Since then it’s popularity grew among genetic genealogists around the world, many of whom have shared their experiences in the Visual phasing working group on Facebook.
+Visual phasing is still a fairly new technique – it was developed independently by Kathy Johnston and Randy Whited some time in 2015.
+However, the greater public became aware of this methodology only more than a year later, thanks to Blaine Bettinger’s blog post in November 2016.
+Since then its popularity grew among genetic genealogists around the world, many of whom have shared their experiences in the Visual phasing working group on Facebook.

-While the visual phasing methology is the same for all, the results are unique for everyone.
+While the Visual phasing methodology is the same for all, the results are unique for everyone.
 And so are the situations the group members find themselves in.
-Some have only two siblings to work with, but still succeed thanks to other close relatives.
+Some have only two siblings to work with, but still succeed, thanks to other close relatives.
 Others lack close cousins, but manage to make the best out of their stranger matches at GEDmatch.
-And then there are also several lucky ones, who have the opportunity to work with four or more siblings and reconstruct nearly complete DNA profiles of their deceased ancestors.
+And then there are also several lucky ones, who have the opportunity to work with four or more siblings, and reconstruct nearly complete DNA profiles of their deceased ancestors.
 The knowledge and insight gained in this truly pioneering work is then shared with each other in the group.

-One such valuable insight was the discovery of hidden recombinations, a situation when two close crossovers of two siblings looked like a single crossover for the third, or when close recombination points were not visible in the GEDmatch one-to-one comparison images at all, because they “canceled” each other and their presence was only suggested by cousin matches or additional siblings.
+One such valuable insight was the discovery of hidden recombinations, a situation when two close crossovers of two siblings looked like a single crossover for the third, or when close crossovers were not visible in the GEDmatch One-to-one comparison images at all, because they “canceled” each other, and their presence was only suggested by cousin matches or additional siblings.
 Hidden recombinations were mentioned many times in the past two years, but I’ve come across them only a few months ago for the first time.
-Ever since, I’ve been on the lookout for more and have encountered two other cases of hidden crossovers in my maternal visual phasing project.
+Ever since, I’ve been on the lookout for more, and have encountered two other cases of hidden crossovers in my maternal Visual phasing project.

-Chromosome 21 is the shortest chromosome and a lot easier to phase than the others.
-The original visual phasing result looked like this:
+Chromosome 21 is the shortest chromosome, and a lot easier to phase than the others.
+My original Visual phasing result looked like this:

-Michael has tested at 23andme only and didn’t upload his data to GEDmatch, FTDNA or MyHeritage, so that I coudn’t compare him directly to my aunt.
+Michael has tested at 23andme only, and didn’t upload his data to GEDmatch, FTDNA or MyHeritage, so that I couldn’t compare him directly to my aunt.
 However, my aunt’s granddaughter E.C. happened to share one segment with Michael on chromosome 21.

 In addition, two known relatives support the theory of my aunt’s crossover at 34Mb and my uncle’s crossover at 35Mb.